 Last year, 95 % of adults and families that utilized United Way-funded emergency shelters felt their basic needs were met.
 83% were confident their housing situation would improve after leaving the shelter.

-“What’s great about Kyle’s story is that he was helped by not one but three United Way program partners,” said Shannon Reed, United Way Income Portfolio Manager.
+“What’s great about Kyle’s story is that he was helped by not one but three United Way program partners,” said Shannon Reed, United Way Financial Stability Portfolio Manager.
 “And because of the coordinated efforts between those three organizations, Kyle was able to achieve stable housing.”